BeingSeight/JavaScript-Projects/Revision JS Day 2/README.md

 Ans: Function declarations (`function name(){}`) are available throughout their scope, while expressions (`const name = function(){}`) only exist after they're defined.

-## This Repo and this Short Revision is of my college curriculum, Instructor Poonam Khanvilkar.
+## This Repo and this Short Revision is of my college curriculum, Instructor: Poonam Khanvilkar.
 ## If you find it helpful in polishing your JavaScript concepts, consider starring this Repository!